theobald-software/theobald-software.github.io/content/_en/xtract-universal/table-cdc/extract-table-cdc.md

 3. Click **[Run]** (2).
 The window "Run Extraction" opens.
 4. Click **[Run]** (3) to run the extraction.<br>
 ![Table-CDC-Run](/img/content/tablecdc/table-cdc-run.png){:class="img-responsive"}
-5. If the extraction is successfull, the status in the *General Info* section of the window changes to "finished successfully".<br>
+5. If the extraction is successful, the status in the *General Info* section of the window changes to "finished successfully".<br>
-If an error occured, you can find information on the error in the *Log* section of the window.
+If an error occurred, you can find information on the error in the *Log* section of the window.

 The log table in SAP is now available for the Table CDC component.
 The extracted SAP table is now available in your destination.
 <!---
-Depending on whether the option **[Extract table on first run]** in the Table CDC component was activate or not, the table contains either the original SAP table or is empty.
+Depending on whether the option **[Extract table on first run]** in the Table CDC component was activated or not, the table contains either the original SAP table or is empty.
 -->

 {: .box-note }